caleb-cox/commando-hacker-witch/README.md

 ##### Elf
 Elves are usually looking like slender, beautiful humans with slightly elongated limbs and pointed ears.
 Elves have less body hair than humans.
 Elves have an exceptional talent for magic.
 Elves live much longer than humans but mature about as fast.

-Racial talents: Exceptional Attribute (Mage), Sixth Sense*, Weak
+Racial talents: Exceptional Attribute (Witch), Sixth Sense*, Weak

 ##### Dwarf
 Dwarves are shorter and stockier than humans.
 Male dwarves usually sport thick and long beards.
 Dwarves are very strong and tough for their small size and are known for their fighting prowess.
 Dwarves live longer than humans but not as long as the Elves.

-Racial talents: Exceptional Attribute (Warrior), Craftsman* (craft of player's choice), No Talent for Magic
+Racial talents: Exceptional Attribute (Commando), Craftsman* (craft of player's choice), No Talent for Magic

 ##### Halflings
 Halflings are even shorter than Dwarves and are sometimes even mistaken for human children.
 They usually live peaceful lives far away from the bustling towns of the humans.
 But if one of the members of that race goes on adventuring their exceptional talent for thievery shows.

-Racial talents: Exceptional Attribute (Rogue), Hunter*, Weak
+Racial talents: Exceptional Attribute (Hacker), Hunter*, Weak

 ##### Lizardmen
 Lizardmen are an intelligent species that evolved from lizards.
 Instead of their ancestors they are not cold-blooded anymore, but they still prefer hot and dry areas.
 They resemble a humanoid lizard with scales instead of skin which also doubles as armor.
 Lizardmen are known for there lack of strong emotions and their keen logic.